lars-t-hansen/Jobanalyzer/SKETCHES.md

 # Notes

-These are very loose notes; ignore.
+These are very loose notes; please ignore.

 ## Task breakdown